The capability crisis is already here: a wake-up call for workforce leaders

 And I reflected on my role as a CEO in this crisis.
 A spark went off.

 I see an incredible opportunity.
 Especially in my own business.
 To fully adopt AI.
-I also believe my role has become even more vital now.
-Ensuring we reskill the world and no one is left behind.
+I also believe my role has become more vital now.
+We must build new capabilities across the world's workforce.
+No one is left behind.

 With my perspective on global workforce strategy and Ethical AI, I have the privilege of engaging with top leaders globally.
 I work alongside companies as they pioneer workforce redesign.
-With these insights, I can create a community.
-One of knowledge-sharing, experimenting, and a safe space to troubleshoot failures and celebrate wins.
+With these insights, I create a community.
+One of knowledge-sharing, experimenting, and a safe space.
+To troubleshoot failures and celebrate wins.

 It is the very core of what makes us most human.
 Our connection with one another.
 The power of collective curiosity and ambition.
-That will pave our path through the skills crisis.
+That will pave our path through the capability crisis.

 I'm going to dive in headfirst.
 Share the entire journey with you.
 Warts and all.
 But first, let's level set on the facts.